 Ensure That You Have Followed The Required Pre-Application Steps

 It’s not easy to get a job at a dispensary.
-As these businesses operate under strict regulations, and they have to ensure every person they hire meets basic criteria.
+As these businesses operate under strict regulations, they have to ensure every person they hire meets basic criteria.
 Candidates with debt problems, criminal records, or other issues are excluded from consideration.

 Before you can apply, you may need to do the following: